 As I mentioned above, Garam Masala is something that has a different recipe in each region and even family.
 So I suggest you can make Garam Masala with the ingredients you have on hand.

-If you are making an indian dish and missing the blend, then look at the spices included and add small quantities of the ones used to make garam masala.
-Try varying your garam masala recipe to find spice combination of your preference.
+If you are making an Indian dish and missing the blend, then look at the spices included and add small quantities of the ones used to make garam masala.
+Try varying your garam masala recipe to find the spice combination of your preference.

 Where to buy Garam Masala?